 How to make a Second Chance Offer

 It’s easy to make a Second Chance Offer.
 Here’s how:

 - Find your listing in either My eBay Selling Activity - opens in new window or tab or Seller Hub - opens in new window or tab.

 - Select Second Chance Offer from More actions and then Continue.

 - Select the quantity of items you have to sell, the duration of the offer, and the bidders you want to send offers to.
 Then select Continue.

-We'll send the bidders you selected an email, and it's their choice whether to accept the offer.
-Your offer expires if the bidder doesn't respond within the duration you chose.
+We’ll send the bidders you selected an email; it’s their choice whether to accept the offer.
+Your offer expires if the bidder doesn’t respond within the duration you chose.

 Here are some other things to keep in mind when you’re making Second Chance Offers:

-- If you're making an offer because the winning bidder didn't pay, you have to cancel the original transaction before you can start the Second Chance Offer
+- If you’re making an offer because the winning bidder didn’t pay, you must cancel the original transaction before you can start the Second Chance Offer.